How to Do a Quitclaim Deed in Georgia

 Buyers and sellers have alternatives.
 The new buyer’s alternative is simple.

-Hire an attorney and ask the attorney to perform a quiet title process.
+Hire an attorney and ask them to perform a quiet title process.
 This will clear the title.
 It’s a time-consuming process, maybe months, plus it’s costly and could be $3,000 or $4,000.

-Another alternative is to utilize owner financing, create a contract for deed and sell the property with installments.
+Another alternative to filling out a Georgia quit claim deed is to utilize owner financing, create a contract for the deed, and sell the property in installments.

 Conclusion